Frequently Asked Questions

 What will happen if I don't pay the bill?

-If you don't pay the total amount of your Fire Prevention Fee bill within 30 days of the date on the billing notice, the BOE will mail a late notice, which may include interest and penalties.
+If the total amount of your Fire Prevention Fee bill is not paid within 30 days of the date on the billing notice, the BOE will mail a late notice, which may include interest and penalties.
 The BOE may take other actions in order to collect any unpaid fees.
-For further information or to make payment arrangements, please visit the BOE website at www.boe.ca.gov or contact them directly at 1-800-400-7115.
+For further information or to make payment arrangements, please visit the BOE website at http://www.boe.ca.gov/sptaxprog/fire_prev_fee.htm or contact the BOE directly at 1-800-400-7115.

 Why doesn't my County Assessor collect these fees?